Matthew J. Morahan III Health Assessment Center for Athletes Hosts Free

 The Goal: Prevent Cardiac Arrest & Concussions in Student Athletes

-Operating Officer of Newark Beth Israel Medical Center and Children’s
+Hospital of New Jersey at Newark Beth Israel Medical Center (CHoNJ).
+Participating

-Newark, NJ- March 15, 2013 – Children’s Hospital of New Jersey will host the Matthew J. Morahan
+Newark, NJ- January 23, 2015 – Children's Hospital of New Jersey will host the Matthew J.

-III Health Assessment Center for Athletes free screening for student athletes,
+Morahan III Health Assessment Center for Athletes free screening for student

-on Saturday, April 27, 2013.
-The free cardiac and concussion screenings
+athletes, on Saturday, March 21, 2015.
+The free cardiac and concussion

-begin at 8 a.m. and will end at noon.
-Each screening takes approximately
+screenings begin at 8 a.m. and will end at noon.
+Each screening takes

 "We want to be sure that student athletes are prepared to participate